 It is precisely culture that will find its selected home in the new Universal Library of Solomeo, in an eighteenth-century villa that is being restored, right next to the Theatre and the Church of Saint Bartholomew.
 Love and knowledge for books from all over the world are the reasons that have sustained the greats of all times.
 In this I was inspired by the ancient Library of Alexandria, created by the King of Egypt, Ptolemy I, and I still think of Emperor Hadrian, according to whom he who builds libraries builds granaries of the soul for the immense benefit of posterity; Hadrian, who had books as a guide to govern himself and the world around him.

 In culture and spirituality, as well as in economics and the environment, are the forms that complete the meaning of sustainability, and sustainability is one with Humanistic Capitalism, as an inclusive conception of everything material and immaterial that concerns the human person.
 The matrix and lowest common denominator of all this is universal humanism.

 I like to think of an inclusive sustainability of material and spiritual values, a concrete place where the environment, the economy, culture and the spirit live together.
 I am convinced that in this way we can have a sustainable and complete action, because in spite of technology we live immersed in nature, and as Leibniz put it, nature "does not make leaps", that is, the relationships between things are of continuity and not of disruption.
-For this reason we imagine that there must be environmental sustainability, economic sustainability, cultural sustainability and spiritual sustainability.
+For this reason we imagine that there must be environmental sustainability, economic sustainability, cultural sustainability, spiritual sustainability and moral sustainability.